 \subsection{Merging criteria and feature updating}

-Merging criteria are designed for calculating the similarity between segments, i.e., edge weight in the RAG-NNG model.
-We use the Euclidean distance of features from two neighbouring segments as the merging criteria in the proposed method:
+Merging criteria are designed for calculating the similarity between super-pixels, i.e., edge weight in the RAG model.
+We use the Euclidean distance of features from two neighbouring super-pixels as the merging criteria in the proposed method:

-where \emph{MC} is the distance of two group features, which is the similarity of two segments, recorded as the weight of the connected edge in the RAG-NNG model.
-Conventional merging criteria updates edge weights of a newly merged segment by re-extracting features and re-calculating weights between the segment and its adjacent segments.
-However, deep features of a newly merged segment can cause inefficiency in region-merging if they are re-extracted by the pre-trained model.
-In the proposed DeepMerge, the features of a new segment are calculated via the weighted average of the original two features by Eq.\ref{updatemc}:
+where \emph{MC} is the Euclidean distance of two group features, which is the similarity of two super-pixels, recorded as the weight of the connected edge in the RAG model.
+Conventional merging criteria updates edge weights of a newly merged super-pixel by re-extracting features and re-calculating weights between the super-pixel and its adjacent super-pixels.
+However, deep features of a newly merged super-pixel can cause inefficiency in region-merging if they are re-extracted by the pre-trained model.
+In the Deeop-SO, the features of a new super-pixel are calculated via the weighted average of the original two features by Eq.\ref{updatemc}:

-where $f_{i}^{left+right}$ are the features of new segments. \emph{M} and \emph{N} denote the feature vector weights of the segment \emph{lfet} and \emph{right}. \emph{left} and \emph{right} are the number of extracting centres by BTS in the segment \emph{left} and \emph{right}.
-Therefore, the feature vector weight of the new segment is \emph{M}+\emph{N}.
-In the initial segmentation results, the feature vector of a segment is the average of features extracted from multiple extracting centres by DeepMerge.
+where $A_{i}^{left+right}$ are the features of new super-pixels. \emph{m} and \emph{n} denote the feature vector weights of the super-pixel \emph{lfet} and \emph{right}. \emph{left} and \emph{right} are the number of extracting centres by BTS in the super-pixel \emph{left} and \emph{right}.
+Therefore, the feature vector weight of the new super-pixel is \emph{m}+\emph{n}.
+In fact, calculating the features of the newly merged super-pixel is calculating the spatial clustering center of the features of all intial super-pixels it contains.
+The feature vector of a initial super-pixel is the average of features extracted from multiple extracting centres by BTS.